Sputum Culture

 Purpose

-Moreover, in rare cases of disseminated TB, an ear infection caused by Mycobacterium TB can occur.
-Such an infection is characterized by hearing loss, pain in the ear, discharge, fever, and swelling around the ear.
+In rare cases of disseminated TB, Mycobacterium tuberculosis can cause an ear infection.
+This type of infection may lead to hearing loss, ear pain, discharge, fever, and swelling around the ear.

 Patient Preparation

-The patient must remove dentures”,” rinse mouth”,” and gargle with water.
+The patient must remove dentures, rinse the mouth, and gargle with water.

 Samples